gkudelis/gkudelis.github.io/posts/2019-01-23-entr-and-docker.md

 and as a developer you don't need to worry about correctly handling all the different signals your application might receive.
 Normally these default signal handlers do the right thing.
-However, the way the process with PID 1 is treated is a little different - the default signal handlers for "please exit" signals doesn't actually terminate the process.
+However, the way the process with PID 1 is treated is a little different - the default handlers for the "please exit" signals don't actually terminate the process.
 If you want your process to listen to these signals and exit you have to implement these handlers yourself.
 Of course, that's a bit of a hassle, so since Docker version 1.13 it ships with a small and simple init manager (originally called tini) that can be used to wrap